Whiplash Lawyers & Whiplash Lawyer St. Louis

 - Neck pain – This is often a result of swelling.
-When ligaments, tendons, and muscles are over extended, swelling often results.
-In the case of some, neck pain may only be obvious when they try to move their head or neck.
+When ligaments, tendons, and muscles are over-extended, swelling often results.
+In the case of some, neck pain may only be apparent when they try to move their head or neck.

-- Headache – A mild headache after a car accident may be expected, however a persistent headache may be a result of damage to an upper cervical disc.
-Medically this is referred to as a cervicogenic headache and it’s symptoms are similar to that of a migraine.
+- Headache – A mild headache after a car accident may be expected.
+However, a persistent headache may be a result of damage to an upper cervical disc.
+Medically this is referred to as a cervicogenic headache, and its symptoms are similar to a migraine.

-- Should pain – Recent estimates claim that 26% of those suffering from whiplash also suffer pain in their shoulder or between their shoulder blades.
+- Shoulder pain – Recent estimates claim that 26% of those suffering from whiplash also suffer pain in their shoulder or between their shoulder blades.
 Of these, 5% suffer from impingement syndrome.
-This painful condition affects muscles in the rotator cuff of a persons shoulder.
+This painful condition affects muscles in the rotator cuff of a person’s shoulder.

-- Dizziness – This symptom could range from a feeling of lightheadedness to vertigo, where you feel like the room is spinning.
-This may be a result of an interruption of normal blood flow through the neck.
+- Dizziness – This symptom could range from lightheadedness to vertigo, where you feel like the room is spinning.
+This may result from an interruption of normal blood flow through the neck.